IQNECT-ORG/aiqkit-ios/README.md

-iQKit iOS SDK
+AIQKit iOS SDK
 -------------

-The iQKit iOS SDK gives you access to the powerful iQNECT Vision Search platform to integrate into your iOS app.
+The AIQKit iOS SDK gives you access to the powerful AIQ Vision Search platform to integrate into your iOS app.

 Installation